isaacgr/jaysonic/README.md

 The same syntax is used for the HTTP client

+##### HTTP Client Requests

 The HTTP Client will include additional information about the response, as per nodes `http.IncomingMessage` method.
 See more [here](https://nodejs.org/api/http.html#http_class_http_incomingmessage).

-The HTTP client response is an object with a `body` property, which contains the json response from the server, as well as the `http.IncomingMessage` instance.
+The HTTP client response and error are objects with a `body` property, which contains the json response from the server, as well as the `http.IncomingMessage` instance.
 Which contains things like the header and statusCode.
 All methods can be found [here](https://www.w3schools.com/nodejs/obj_http_incomingmessage.asp).

-##### HTTP Client Requests
+Additionally, the `error` object contains a `response` property that provides the body of the erroneous response.

 ```js
 client